epfl-ada/ada-2021-project-madam/README.md

 ### Proposed additional datasets

--- If we use any additional datasets, write them down here
+From the current outlook at the project, there is no prospect of any additional datasets required.

 ### Methods

+Before any study could be conducted, there had to be a data pre-processing, which sent the raw data through a pipeline until it was in a state where it could be processed.
+- <u>Structural Changes :</u> ;
+- <u>Content Changes :</u> The quotes themselves were manipulated into a form easier to analyze.
+For that, the contractions were expanded (don't -> do not, yall -> yall), the sentences were tokenized, the stopwords were removed and the words were lemmatized.
+This latter manipulation allowed to reduce the variance of words, creating a more representative bag of words (BoG).

-To study the different aspects mentioned above, several methods need to be used.
+To study the different aspects mentioned in the research questions, several methods were used.

-- <u>Characteristics Identification (Gender, Race, Age) :</u> Data extracted from Wikidata (WHAT TO DO WHEN NOT POSSIBLE?
-GENDER CAN BE TAKEN FROM NLTK, BUT RACE AND AGE DOESN'T SEEM FEASIBLE)
+- <u>Characteristics Identification :</u> Data extracted from Quotebank or Wikidata (via QIds);
-- <u>Theme Identification :</u> For a set of quotes, the main themes identification is performed in two steps.
-First, 'Term Frequency–Inverse Document Frequency' (or [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) allows to find the main keywords among the quotes.
-Then, 'Latent Dirichlet Allocation' (or [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)) clusters these keywords into topics.
-It is necessary to manually label the topics afterwards, by human interpretation of the results.
+- <u>Theme Identification :</u> To identify the main topics in a set of quotes, we used 'Latent Dirichlet Allocation' (or [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)).
+This model clusters the BoG provided into a set of <u>n</n> topics (where <u>n</u> is a hyperparameter).
+Then, it provides the main words associated to each topic and, by human interpretation, it is possible to label it.
+This model, after trained, can be used to identify the main topic in any given quote;
-- <u>Text Sentiment :</u> (STILL NEED TO LOOK UP FOR SOME PACKAGES FOR THIS.
-PROBABLY NLTK HAS SOMETHING)
+- <u>Text Sentiment :</u> TBD;
-- <u>Text Readability / Complexity :</u> Using the [Dale-Chall Readability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula) we can measure the 'difficulty' of any given text (the base assumption is that people who write more 'difficult' text will, tendentially, have a higher level of education)
+- <u>Text Readability / Complexity :</u> Using the [Dale-Chall Readability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula) we can measure the 'difficulty' of any given text (the base assumption is that people who write more 'difficult' text will, tendentially, have a higher level of education).

-- <u>Some kind of policital analysis :</u> (GOING TO LOOK INTO THIS, BUT SEEMS FUNDAMENTALLY THE SAME AS THEME IDENTIFICATION)
+<b>Note :</b> These methods required the usage of external packages.
+For a more detailed exposition of the packages used, please see [requirements.txt](link).

 ### Proposed Timeline